ENCCS/software-bootcamp/README.md

 Day 10 - Testing and modularity

 - 2h Testing (TW and MS)
-- 2h Modular code development (TW and MS)
+- 1h Modular code development (TW and MS)
+- 1h Where to go from here: AI training material, ENCCS lessons, etc.